How to Apply

 Finalist Presentations

-The shortlisted finalists will have the opportunity to present their proposals virtually to the Jury on 20 April 2023.
+The shortlisted finalists will have the opportunity to present their proposals virtually to the Jury on 11 April 2025.

 Announcement of Winning Proposal

-The winning team of up to five members will be invited to join the ULI Asia Pacific Summit on 30 May – 1 June 2023.
+The winning team will be announced during the ULI Asia Pacific Summit and will be invited to join the ULI Asia Pacific Summit on May 2025.
 Flights, accommodation, and registration to the Summit will be fully borne by the Competition organisers through support from Hines Corporation and ULI Asia Pacific.
+All finalists will be offered a ULI student membership for one year.

 Application Overview